w3f/research/docs/index.rst

 Our research focuses on areas of:

-  - Decentralised algorithms: consensus, optimization, game theory
+  - Decentralised Algorithms: Consensus, Optimization, Game Theory
   - Cryptoeconomics
   - Cryptography and Proveable Security
   - Networking